-THURSDAY: Right in the centre of the village and sells mostly fruit and veg with some household and clothes.
+THURSDAY: The market is located in the heart of the community and primarily sells produce, along with some furniture and clothing.

-SUNDAY: Is located to the back of Calis, this market sells everything and also is very popular for selling the best pancakes.
+SUNDAY: This market, which lies outside of Calis, sells everything and is renowned for having the greatest pancakes.

 Things to do in Fethiye

 The Fountains of Fethiye

 The area next to the new town square offers the best view of the fountains.
 When there is dance and music that casts a wonderful glow over the surroundings.
 Go to the park to see the fountain shows.

 Hire a car and explore the Tios ruins for a day away from the beach, complete with stunning views of the Xanthos Valley and a quick trip to Saklikent.
 The 50-minute drive from Fethiye to Tios is worthwhile for this.

 Views of the entire Fethiye marina harbour are available from the tomb of Amyntas in the Lycian Rock Tombs in Fethiye, which are breathtaking.

 There are many souvenirs available in the town, so you can wander around and get a sense of how people live in Fethiye.
 Feel free to pause and experience the sights, sounds, and culture.

 See all our Properties for sale in Fethiye …